reddysatish158/GameOfLife-1/README.md

 GameOfLife
 ==========

 Conway's Game of Life implemented in Java.
-Used framework for representation: JavaFX with Java SDK 8
-\nImplemented in the context of my Computer Science studies.
+Done in the context of my Computer Science studies.
+<li>Used framework for representation: JavaFX with Java SDK 8</li>